-Sexual Orientation/LGBT Discrimination
+Sexual Orientation and LGBT Discrimination

-It is illegal under state law to discriminate against an employee based on his or her sexual orientation.
+It is illegal under Massachusetts law to discriminate against an employee based on his or her sexual orientation.
 Chapter 151B, the state’s fair employment practices act, includes sexual orientation under its definition of protected statuses.
 It is therefore illegal to make any adverse employment decisions, such as discipline, removal, involuntary transfer, or reduction in pay, based on sexual orientation.
 However, federal discrimination law does not yet cover sexual orientation.

 Does Massachusetts Law Prohibit Discrimination Against Transgendered Employees?

 While federal antidiscrimination statutes do not expressly cover transgendered persons, Chapter 151B of Massachusetts General Law was amended in 2012 to expressly cover gender identity in the workplace.
 As such, individuals identifying as transgendered or gender-nonconforming are fully protected in Massachusetts against discrimination in employment based on their gender identity.

 How Can I Tell if I Have Been the Subject of Illegal Discrimination?

 First, as it discussed in our website, it will be important to determine whether you are the member of a protected class against which discriminated is prohibited under state and/or federal law.